andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 ## But the code is a mess!

-As systems grow, they naturally want to decompose...
+As systems grow, they naturally fall into disarray...

 ---